-What’s most important now is to help your child recover fully from their asthma attack, and lower the risk of another one.
-It’s scary to know that 1 in 6 people who receive emergency treatment for an asthma attack need emergency treatment again within two weeks.
+What’s most important now is to help your child recover fully from their asthma attack and lower the risk of another one.
+It’s scary to know that one in six people who get emergency treatment for an asthma attack need emergency treatment again within two weeks.
 But it doesn’t have to be that way – there are a few simple, practical steps you can take to help your child.

 Remember – not everyone who has an asthma attack needs to go to hospital.
-Your child may have been successfully treated by paramedics, or their symptoms may have been eased when they used their reliever inhaler (usually blue).
+Your child may have been successfully treated by their GP or by paramedics at home, or their asthma symptoms may have been eased when they used their reliever inhaler (usually blue).

-Your child may have had an asthma attack if:
+If any of these things happened, your child may have had an asthma attack:

-- They needed more puffs of their reliever inhaler than usual to help their symptoms or
+- They needed more puffs of their reliever inhaler than usual to help their asthma symptoms

-- They were breathing hard and fast, and/or
+- They were finding it hard to breathe

 - They coughed or wheezed a lot.

-Just four simple steps can help your child recover from their asthma attack and reduce their risk of having another one.
+Help your child to recover fully from their asthma attack and cut their risk of having another one:

-They need to see their GP or asthma nurse as soon as possible to reduce their risk of having another asthma attack.
-The guidelines that doctors follow recommend making an urgent same-day appointment for them.
+Even if your child didn’t go to hospital, they need to see their GP or asthma nurse as soon as possible to cut their risk of having another asthma attack.
+The guidelines doctors follow recommend getting them an urgent same-day appointment.

 At the appointment, your GP or asthma nurse will check your child is getting better.
-They will also help you and your child put steps in place to regain some control over their asthma.
-For example, they’ll check your child is using their inhalers properly, so they get the most benefits from their medicine.
-See below for more information on what happens at this appointment.
+They will also help you and your child put steps in place to help them stay well with their asthma.
+For example, they’ll check your child is using their inhalers properly, so they get the maximum benefits from their medicine.
+Find out more about what happens at this review.

-Everyone’s different, but it’s likely your child will feel very tired in the days after their asthma attack.
+Everyone’s different, but it’s likely your child will feel very tired for a few days after they have had an asthma attack.
 Try not to worry – the Asthma UK nurses say this is normal.
 Let your child rest as much as they need to.
 They shouldn’t go back to school before they’re ready – at your child’s urgent asthma review (see below), you can talk to the GP or asthma nurse about the right time for them to return to school.
 Speak to the school about this too.

-No matter how they are feeling and acting, if you do these four things, you can feel sure you’re taking the important steps to help your child look after their asthma.
+No matter how they are feeling and acting, doing these four things will give you peace of mind that you’re taking the important steps to help look after your child’s asthma.

 At the urgent review, your GP or asthma nurse may: